mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_Application_Note_EN.md

 Figure 6-6-2 config.ini

-3. Use re-signed firmware or RKLoader burnning.
+3. Use re-signed firmware or RKMiniLoader burnning.
 After burnning, restart the machine.
-The RKLoader will be responsible for generating hash of public key and writing it to OTP during startup and enable secure boot.
+The RKMiniLoader will be responsible for generating hash of public key and writing it to OTP during startup and enable secure boot.

 ![6-6 OTP program flow](Rockchip_Developer_Guide_Secure_Boot_Application_Note/6-6-OTP-program-flow.png)